robotika/robotour/rules/rules.md

 The robot has to indicate when the goal is reached (in both loading and unloading area), for example via sound signal.
 Organizer will load/unload the barrel.
 In loading zone, organizer will enter the unloading zone coordinates using QR code.
 Finish of loading/unloading operation will be signalized to robot by team-defined, simple way, for example pressing of button.

+Repeated delivery

+At the unloading point, the team can decide whether to try to repeat the loading and unloading, or the robot will continue back to the service area.
+It is necessary to consider the remaining time until the end of the attempt, the status batteries of the robot and the experience of the last loading-unloading trip, which still needs to be driven there and back.

 Score